Medicare in Delaware

 - In person at a local office

-Eligibility for Medicare in Delaware begins for all legal U.S. citizens at the age of 65.
+For most U.S. citizens and legal residents, eligibility for Medicare begins at the age of 65.
 If this is your first chance to enroll, you’ll need to sign up during your Initial Enrollment Period (IEP).
 This is a seven-month window that starts three months before your birth month.

 There are times you may be eligible to enroll in Medicare before you turn 65.
 These include: